NotYourMothersMormonism/NotYourMothersMormonism/_posts/2020-03-22-bom-title-page.markdown

 ---
 layout:  post
 title:   "Title Page: Book of Mormon"
 date:    2020-03-22
 author:  Jared Rummler
+excerpt: ...One can picture Smith putting his face in his white stovepipe hat while dictating the title page to a scribe while the plates were supposedly hidden in the woods.
+The title page was “translated” by Smith after the storyline of the book was complete using his chocolate-colored seer stone which originally belonged to Smith’s treasure seeking companion Willard Chase...
 ---

 <p class="intro"><span class="dropcap">H</span>ello, friends!
 This is the first post in an ongoing series of what will be an in-depth analysis of the Book of Mormon.
 The Book of Mormon—whether you believe it is divine and historical or a 19th-century work of pseudepigrapha—has deeply influenced millions of people.
 I have read and studied this book over thirty times in my life.
 Now I will be studying it from a new perspective because I have changed my position from a true believing member of The Church of Jesus Christ of Latter-day Saints to a disbeliever.
 I now view the Book of Mormon as non-historical 19th-century Bible fan fiction fabricated by Joseph Smith.</p>